popphp/pop-geo/README.md

 OVERVIEW
 --------
-`pop-geo` is a component for leveraging the GeoIP databases and calculating information about IP location as well as distances between longitude and latitude points.
+`pop-geo` is a component for leveraging the GeoIP databases and calculating information about IP location as well as distances between sets of longitude and latitude points.

 `pop-geo` is a component of the [Pop PHP Framework](http://www.popphp.org/).